-These are top 10 richest self-made women in America in 2018.
+These are the Forbes' top 10 richest self-made women in America.

-Lynda Resnick, also known as the Pomegranate Princess, has been ruling the food and beverage industry since the 60s.
-With her famous palette and good taste, Resnick has been the marketing force behind her endeavours, including POM Wonderful, Halos Mandarins, Wonderful Pistachios, Fiji Water and Teleflora.
+Lynda Resnick, also known as the Pomegranate Princess, has been ruling the food and beverage industry since the 1960s.
+With her famous palette and good taste, Resnick has been the marketing force behind her endeavors, including POM Wonderful, Halos Mandarins, Wonderful Pistachios, Fiji Water and Teleflora.

 She is known to lead all marketing decisions in her joint businesses with her husband Stewart, who deals with the business side of things.
 Many describe her as an intelligent woman with great networking skills and the ability to look after herself before she burns out.

 Net worth: $4 billion

 A native Utahan, Gail Miller owns the Larry H. Miller Group, which has a hand in real estate, healthcare, finance, and entertainment.
 Together with her late husband Larry, Gail turned a local Toyota dealership into the eighth largest dealership in America.

 One of her shining accomplishments is her book, published in 2018, Courage To Be You: Inspiring Lessons From An Unexpected Journey; a definite must read.

 Today Gail is still owner and chairwoman of the Larry H. Miller Group, and recently just sold her stake in the NBA team, the Utah Jazz, to billionaire Ryan Smith for 1.66 billion, under the team’s net worth.